Non-Damage Business Interruption (NDBI) cover is the most significant development for businesses since the inclusion of CBRN cover.

-Following our Members’ request that Pool Re mutualise the NDBI risk following the 2017 attacks, we worked closely with the industry and the government to provide a solution.
-With the legislation passed, a growing number of Members are signing up to this new class of business, as we work to help them model their potential exposure, and on tools to improve the take-up of this valuable cover amongst the UK’s SME sector.
+With the legislation passed, a growing number of Member insurers are signing up to this new class of business.
+We are working to help them model their potential exposure, and on tools to improve the take-up of this valuable cover among the UK’s SME sector.
 Businesses’ protection in the wake of an attack is only as good as their insurance policy.

 This [passage of 2019 NDBI Legislation] demonstrates the Government’s commitment to ensuring that businesses can continue to secure insurance against the financial costs of terror attacks, and that Pool Re can maintain its position as an exemplar, world-leading partnership between government and the insurance sector.